gpenessot/business_intelligence_with_python/README.md

 # Companion Repo for "Business Intelligence with Python" by ENI Editions

-Welcome to the companion repository for the book **"Business Intelligence with Python"** published by ENI Editions.
+Welcome to the companion repository for the book **[Business Intelligence with Python](https://amzn.to/40fyaE9)** published by ENI Editions.
 This repository contains the code examples and Jupyter notebooks referenced in the book.

 ## Table of Contents